-While cash, cash equivalents and marketable securities declined by \$7.7 million during the reporting period, this was offset by a decline in liabilities of \$7.9 million, further strengthening the Company's financial position.
-Management believes that its current cash and cash equivalents and working capital are sufficient to support the launch of new product formats, facility expansion and general operations over the next 12 months.
+Cash, cash equivalents and marketable securities increased to \$57.0 million from \$35.0 million in the prior quarter, due to the settlement with Aphria and bought deal financing.
+Management believes that its current cash and cash equivalents and working capital are sufficient to support the launch of new product formats, general operations and obligations over the next 12 months.